 Family Academy comes alongside the home-school parent, helping them be more effective and better teachers.
-We offer help in two different areas: our Able To Teach courses and by providing Teacher Consultants (TC’s).
+We offer help in the following ways: Able To Teach, Homeschooling Basics, other guidance courses and resources, and through Teacher Consultants (TC’s).

 Able To Teach:

 Children of home educators are far more successful compared to those in traditional classrooms, both public and private, which is one of the big reasons parents home-school.
 However, research indicates it takes a two-year learning curve for most parents to find effective ways to tailor academics to their children’s learning needs.
 After two years, the reasons for home educating usually change from didactic (just providing a good education) and ideological, to a complete worldview and lifestyle change for the child.

 Our Able to Teach course can help to significantly shorten that two-year learning curve and also help the veteran home-schooler recharge with fresh ideas.

 Family Academy, in partnership with Multnomah University, offers Homeschooling Basics, an online mini lecture series for those new to homeschooling and seeking to know more.
 This series gives a brief overview of some reasons parents choose to homeschool, recommends resources to further your knowledge, and takes a look at the Washington State homeschool law.
 For parents homeschooling in Washington State, this serves as a parent-qualifying course.
 Click here to register.
 Also visit https://catalog.multnomahplus.com/ for other course offerings.